Jn115759/home-assistant.io/source/_integrations/persistent_notification.markdown

   "message": "This is a sample text."
 }
 ```
-This will create the notification entry shown above.
+This will create and send the notification entry shown above.

 ### Use as a notifier